 Sumah Confer ’20

-Psychology major Sumah Confer ’20 is a registered behavior technician at a children’s hospital in Virginia.
+Psychology major Sumah Confer ’20 is a paraprofessional at Chesapeake Bay Academy in Virginia.
 She was the lead researcher on a published article that analyzes anti-vaccination practices and offers strategies to encourage vaccination among vaccine-hesitant groups.
 The faculty-supported project was published in the journal “Behavior and Social Issues” by the Association for Behavior Analysis International (ABAI).

 Marketing Consultant